realbensmith/rfm-analysis/README.md

 - **Monetary (M):** The monetary value associated with the event or transaction.

 By evaluating these metrics, entities are segmented into groups such as "High Value," "Moderate Engagement," "New Entrants," and others.
 This segmentation can help inform strategies, whether you're analyzing customers, suppliers, employees, or any other type of entity.

+## Repository Structure

+- **rfm_analysis_template.py**: A generalized template that you can use to perform RFM analysis on your own dataset.
+- **rfm-analysis-example/**: This directory contains a complete working example of the RFM analysis process.
+  - **rfm_analysis_example.py**: The Python script that performs RFM analysis using data from the `AdventureWorksDW2022Sales.xlsx` file.
+  - **AdventureWorksDW2022Sales.xlsx**: A sample Excel file containing sales data from AdventureWorksDW2022, used in the example script.

 ## Installation